-Outside near the pool there were hamburgers and hot dogs.
-The meats were gluten free, but I felt it was harder for staff to manage cross contamination at this part of the buffet.
+- Outside near the pool, there were hamburgers and hot dogs.
+The meats were gluten free, but I felt it was harder for staff to manage cross-contamination at this part of the buffet.

-The pizza counter was open 24 hours a day and had gluten free pizza slices made to order.
+- The pizza counter was open 24 hours a day and had gluten free pizza slices made to order.
 It took about 10 minutes for them to heat up a piece of gluten free pizza.
 Neither of my kids liked the pizza very much.
 The crust was thick and fluffy, like those old school hot lunch pizza squares we had when we were little.

 The Gluten Free Dining Room Options

 Chef Russell said the best way to ensure our foods would be safe was to pre-order our breakfast and dinner meals each day for the next day.
 Jelena, one of the dining room managers, came up to us each night at the end of dinner with a menu for the next day.
-She would walk us through the options on the menu and what she thought was good.
+She would walk us through the options on the Carnival Inspiration Dinner Menu and what she thought was good.

 We were seated at a table with two other families who ended up being wonderful.
 The first night our meal was not timed well.
-The kitchen pre-cooked all of our gluten free foods and the waiters brought it all out at once, before anyone else at our table had the chance to order.
+The kitchen pre-cooked all of our gluten free foods and the waiters brought it all out at once before anyone else at our table had the chance to order.

-We spoke to the waiter and he assured us this wouldn't happen again.
+Our family spoke to the waiter and he assured us this wouldn't happen again.
 The kids ordered steak, my husband ordered a chicken dish, and I had brisket.
 The steaks were great, the chicken okay, and the brisket might as well have been dumped in the trash it was so bad.

 - If you have a chance to try the Mexican coffee at the coffee shop, don't miss it.
 (Warning, they put enough Patrone tequila in it to give you quite the buzz!)

 Gluten Free Sandwich Bar Options

 The cook was amazing.
 He got a clean cutting board and knife.
-He went to a small side refrigerator and removed separate ham and cheese from a container.
-He pulled out a loaf of gluten free bread from the same refrigerator.
+Then he went to a small side refrigerator and removed separate ham and cheese from a container and grabbed a loaf of gluten free bread from the same refrigerator.
 He sliced the bread with the clean knife on the clean board.
-He also used fresh condiments, not the ones that are used for regular sandwich orders.
-He got a clean rag and cleaned the panini machine twice.
+I love that he also used fresh condiments, not the ones that are used for regular sandwich orders.
+The chef then got a clean rag and cleaned the panini machine twice.
 He assembled the sandwich and put it in the panini machine.
 After it cooked, he took the sandwich off and put it directly on a clean plate.
-He used the same gluten free knife to cut my sandwich.
+Lastly, he used the same gluten free knife to cut my sandwich.

-The Rest of the Cruise
+The Rest of the Cruise:

 If you have preteens or teens, they are going to love to cruise.
-The older kids clubs kept them happy until midnight with dancing, games, and scavenger hunts.
+The older kids' clubs kept them happy until midnight with dancing, games, and scavenger hunts.
 The kids all become friends quickly on the boat, leaving more time for mom and dad.
 It was a little disconcerting that our kids were out so late, but the kids were always with friends.
 We found the ship environment to be very safe (and yes, that was us spying on our daughter behind a big column at 11:30 p.m.)

 If you are a health nut like I am, you do have to be able to stay cool and not freak out when your kids tell you they ate ice cream at midnight 🙂 .

-Our kids only used the on board water park once.
+Our kids only used the onboard water park once.
 It looked like a lot of fun, but the weather was not warm enough.
 After going down one slide, they were freezing.

 We loved Catalina Island and if you go, we can highly recommend the torpedo sub tour and renting a golf cart and exploring the island.
 The weather was perfect.
 One big thing to note, there are no quick, casual restaurants that have "gluten free" on Catalina Island.

 Ensenada, Mexico was a bit of a disappointment.
 We did not book an excursion.
 Our trip was the week before our daughter's foot surgery and she was still having pain if she walked much.
 Our family did walk around the city a little bit, but we didn't feel completely safe on our own.

-My husband and I didn't do much late night dancing, but we LOVED the comedians the ship had.
-Each night they had an all ages show, and an adult only show.
+My husband and I didn't do much late-night dancing, but we LOVED the comedians the ship had.
+Each night they had an all-ages show and an adult-only show.
 These were some of the best times.